 Skip to content

-.ipc.* — client IPC
+.ipc.* — connection IPC

 Connect to a Rayforce server (./rayforce -p <port>) and exchange messages over TCP.
 The wire format is the same compact binary serialisation used for ser/de, with automatic delta+RLE compression for payloads larger than 2,000 bytes.
-All four client builtins live here; the server-side connection hooks (.ipc.on.open / .on.close / .on.sync / .on.async / .on.auth) live on the IPC Connection Hooks page — they are user-settable lambda slots, not registered builtins, so they don't appear in the reference table below.
+All five connection builtins live here; the server-side connection hooks (.ipc.on.open / .on.close / .on.sync / .on.async / .on.auth) live on the IPC Connection Hooks page — they are user-settable lambda slots, not registered builtins, so they don't appear in the reference table below.

 Restricted under -U